reduxjs/redux/docs/recipes/reducers/NormalizingStateShape.md

 Notice that the structure of the data is a bit complex, and some of the data is repeated.
 This is a concern for several reasons:

 - When a piece of data is duplicated in several places, it becomes harder to make sure that it is updated appropriately.
-- Nested data means that the corresponding reducer logic has to be more nested or more complex.
+- Nested data means that the corresponding reducer logic has to be more nested and therefore more complex.
 In particular, trying to update a deeply nested field can become very ugly very fast.
 - Since immutable data updates require all ancestors in the state tree to be copied and updated as well, and new object references will cause connected UI components to re-render, an update to a deeply nested data object could force totally unrelated UI components to re-render even if the data they're displaying hasn't actually changed.

 Because of this, the recommended approach to managing relational or nested data in a Redux store is to treat a portion of your store as if it were a database, and keep that data in a _normalized_ form.